 We have seen the need for our work grow exponentially over the past few years.
-The disadvantage experienced by many people in the communities we serve has been disproportionately exacerbated by the COVID-19 pandemic, adding further strain to systems that were already under pressure.
+The disadvantage experienced by many people in the communities we serve has been disproportionately exacerbated by the COVID-19 pandemic and the cost-of-living crisis, adding further strain to systems that were already under pressure.
 As our population ages, so too does the prevalence of neurodegenerative disease in older adults.
 We have seen an increase in poor healthcare outcomes for communities experiencing exclusion, falling maternal health rates and a funding crisis affecting disabled children and young people with additional learning needs.
-Musicians are also experiencing a particularly difficult period, with many having had little to no work for the past 20 months, and an industry that has been slow to come to terms with and make changes to underrepresentation.
+Musicians are still experiencing a particularly difficult period, with many leaving the profession at alarming rates, and an industry that has been slow to come to terms with and make changes to underrepresentation.

 We know that music has a role to play in solving some of these challenges, and in fostering happier, healthier lives.
-Musical interventions leave a legacy far after the last note has sounded, and a musical toolkit accessible to all staff is both an effective and cost-efficient way of sustaining impact.
+Musical interventions leave a legacy far after the last note has sounded, and a musical toolkit and training accessible to all staff is both an effective and cost-efficient way of sustaining impact.
 Our musicians tell us that this work is the most important that they have in their portfolio, that it makes them better performers, teachers and cultural agents.
 Whilst our work seeks to foster change, we must remember that it is also profoundly joyous, and that small, shared, musical moments can be the very essence of human connection.